Crystal Identification Guide for Beginners

 A beginner crystal guide is a practical workflow for narrowing an unknown specimen to likely mineral names.
 It starts with what you can see: color zoning, luster, transparency, crystal habit, fractures, inclusions, and whether the piece is raw, tumbled, dyed, or attached to matrix.

-Visual identification helps when you have a photo but no name for the subject.
-In mineralogy, crystals are tied to ordered atomic structure, but field identification usually begins with observable traits; the Wikipedia overview of minerals is a useful reference for that distinction: https://en.wikipedia.org/wiki/Mineral.
+Photo-based clues are especially helpful when a crystal’s label is missing or you inherited a stone you can’t yet name.
+In mineralogy, crystals are tied to ordered atomic structure, but field identification usually begins with observable traits; the Wikipedia overview of minerals is a useful reference for that distinction (source: Wikipedia – Mineral).
 A photo-based scanner can suggest likely matches, then you confirm the top results with simple checks before labeling, cleaning, selling, or storing the stone.

 How Crystal Identification Guide for Beginners Works